AG2 integration

 11

-12 # Create the Zep user and thread before the first turn
+12 # Optional: provision out-of-band so failures surface before the first turn

 15